MicrosoftDocs/learn/learn-pr/entra-external-identities/includes/3-create-external-tenant.md

 If you don't have an Azure subscription, you can create a trial tenant for free.

 > [!IMPORTANT]
-> At the end of the free trial period, extensions are not offered and your free trial tenant will be disabled and deleted if there is no Azure subscription added.
-You can always come back and register for another trial using the same link [aka.ms/ciam-free-trial](https://www.aka.ms/ciam-free-trial), or, if you're ready to upgrade your tenant before the trial period of 30 days is over, you can [upgrade your free trial tenant](/entra/external-id/customers/quickstart-trial-setup#upgrade-your-free-trial-by-adding-an-azure-subscription).
+> At the end of the 30-day free trial period, extensions are not available.
+If no Azure subscription is added, your free trial tenant will be disabled and deleted.
+You have the following options:
+> - **Upgrade your tenant:** If you're ready to upgrade before the trial period ends, you can [upgrade your free trial tenant to a paid subscription](/entra/external-id/customers/quickstart-trial-setup#upgrade-your-free-trial-by-adding-an-azure-subscription).
+> - **Register for another trial:** Use the same link [aka.ms/ciam-free-trial](https://www.aka.ms/ciam-free-trial) to start a new trial.

 1. To create a trial tenant, navigate to [aka.ms/ciam-free-trial](https://www.aka.ms/ciam-free-trial).
 1. On the **Sign in** page, use the sign-in box (label A) to enter your Outlook or Hotmail email.
 If you don't have any of those, you can select **Create one!** (label B) to create a new Outlook account.
 Alternatively, you can also sign in with your GitHub account (label C).